John I, Duke of Alençon

 Coat of arms of the counts of Perche.

-Jean I of Alençon fights against Henry of England and Edward of York at the Battle of Agincourt.
+Jean I of Alençon fights against Henry V of England and killing Edward of York (lying on the ground) at the Battle of Agincourt.

 Jean I of Alençon, known as the Wise (1385 - 25 October 1415), was a French nobleman, killed at the Battle of Agincourt.

-Jean was born in Château d'Essay, the son of Peter II of Alençon and Marie Chamaillard.
+Jean was born in Château d'Essay, the son of Count Peter II of Alençon and Marie Chamaillard.
 In 1404, he succeeded his father as Count of Alençon and Perche.
 He was made Duke of Alençon in 1414.

+He supported the Armagnac faction over Burgundians in their civil war.
+In 1410, he formed the League of Gien with other French nobles and disaffected princes of the blood against the Duke of Burgundy.